ms/buildtogether.tech/git-solo/index.md

 answer these days is, "Because it's the tax they have to pay in order to use [GitHub][github]."
 At the time of writing, GitHub has over 40 million users and hosts over 28 million public repositories, including those for many well-known open source projects.
-It is easily the most popular <span i="software portal!GitHub" g="software_portal">software portal</span> in existence, and offers all of the tools a small software team needs.
+It is easily the most popular
+<span g="software_portal" i="software portal!GitHub">software portal</span> in existence, and
+offers all of the tools a small software team needs.
 Other portals exist, such as <span i="Bitbucket; software portal!Bitbucket">[Bitbucket][bitbucket]</span>
 and <span i="GitLab; software portal!GitLab">[GitLab][gitlab]</span>, but